 Landscape plans must be designed, constructed and maintained in conformity with the Manual on Uniform Traffic Control Devices, the Standard Specifications for Road and Bridge Construction, the Design Standards, and this manual.
 No landscaping shall screen from view a legally permitted outdoor advertising sign.
-The limits of the screening prohibition are provided in Rule Chapter 14-40, Part I, Florida Administrative Code (F.A.C.).
+The limits of the screening prohibition are provided in Section 479.106(6), Florida Statutes.
+Additional information is found in Rule Chapter 14-40, Part I, Florida Administrative Code (F.A.C.).

-When the view zone (defined by Rule Chapter 14-40, Part III, F.A.C.) of an outdoor advertising sign is within the project limits, and there is no permitted vegetation management zone, the landscape architect will notify the sign permittee that a highway landscape project is proposed.
-The sign permittee will have 30 days to submit an Application for Vegetation Management that proposes a vegetation management zone (see Rule Chapter 14-40, Part III, F.A.C.)
-If an Application for Vegetation at Outdoor Advertising Sign is submitted within 30 days, a vegetation management zone will be established in accordance with the provisions of Rule Chapter 14-40 upon approval of the application by the Department.
-If the sign owner does not respond to the notice within the 30-day time frame provided, screening will be prohibited wherever the sign face is not screened within the view zone, beginning at the point on the edge of the travel lane immediately opposite the edge of the sign face closest to the highway (Terminus A) and extending along the outside travel lane edge in advance of the sign until the sign face is not screened for a total of 500 feet.
+When a legally erected and permitted outdoor advertising sign is within the project limits (adjacent to the right of way), and there is no permitted view zone, the landscape architect will notify the sign permittee that a highway landscape project is proposed.
+An example letter and other useful information is available at www.myfloridabeautiful.com.
+The sign permittee will have 30 days to establish a view zone by submitting an Application for Vegetation Management that proposes a view zone (see Rule Chapter 14-40, Part III, F.A.C.)
+If an Application for Vegetation Management at Outdoor Advertising Sign is submitted within 30 days, a view zone will be established in accordance with the provisions of Rule Chapter 14-40 upon approval of the application by the Department.
+If the sign owner does not respond to the notice within the 30-day time frame provided, and the specific location of the view zone is not established by permit or agreement, screening will be prohibited as described in Section 479.106(6), F.S..
 Contact information for any permitted sign may be obtained by contacting the State Outdoor Advertising Administrator, Florida Department of Transportation, 605 Suwannee Street, MS 22, Tallahassee, Florida 32399-0450.